mmkal/expect-type/README.md

 [![CI](https://github.com/mmkal/expect-type/actions/workflows/ci.yml/badge.svg)](https://github.com/mmkal/expect-type/actions/workflows/ci.yml)
 ![npm](https://img.shields.io/npm/dt/expect-type)

 Compile-time tests for types.
-Useful to make sure types don't regress into being overly-permissive as changes go in over time.
+Useful to make sure types don't regress into being overly permissive as changes go in over time.

 Similar to Jest's `expect`, but with type-awareness.
-Gives you access to a number of type-matchers that let you make assertions about the form of a reference or generic type parameter.
+Gives you access to several type-matchers that let you make assertions about the form of a reference or generic type parameter.

 ```ts
 import {expectTypeOf} from 'expect-type'